skaczmarek-dev/skaczmarek-dev.github.io/_posts/2025-01-20-ansible-lab-docker.md

 ### Dockerfile for Ansible Master

 Create a Dockerfile specific to Ansible Master.

-Create a file `dockerfile.master`:
+Create a file called: `dockerfile.master`:

 ```
 FROM ubuntu:latest